Preston Wilson: Long Island Ducks

 On March 21, 2009, Preston was signed by the Long Island Ducks.
 He played under another former New York Mets player in Gary Carter, who was the manager of the Ducks.
 Wilson played in 48 games for the Ducks, hitting .304 with 7 home runs, 37 RBI, a .344 on-base percentage, and a .474 slugging percentage.
 He did not return to the Ducks for the 2010 season, and was considering a comeback to the major leagues, but never played professionally again.

-After baseball
+Post-playing career

+Broadcasting

 Wilson spent several years as an analyst for Fox Sports Florida's coverage of the Miami Marlins alongside former Marlins players Jeff Conine and Carl Pavano.
 In 2016, Wilson, along with Eduardo Perez and Al Leiter, served as an analyst with play-by-play man Rich Waltz.
-This analyst rotation come about after the Marlins fired longtime analyst Tommy Hutton after the 2015 season.
+This analyst rotation came about after the Marlins fired longtime analyst Tommy Hutton after the 2015 season.
 Also in 2016, when his Marlins schedule did not conflict, Wilson served as an analyst for MLB Network.
-Additionally, Wilson hosted "Marlins Clubhouse", a magazine-style TV show for Fox Sports Florida.
+Additionally, Wilson hosted "Marlins Clubhouse," a magazine-style TV show for Fox Sports Florida.

 Starting in the 2018 season, Wilson worked for the AT&T Sports Network covering the Houston Astros as a field reporter.

+Coaching

+On April 15, 2025, the Frederick Keys of the MLB Draft League announced that Wilson would be their manager for the upcoming 2025 season.